Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/experimental.typ

 After Prparing the Traing data, setting up the Reward fucntion and Tungin the Hyperparmeters, we were ready to start training the model using 2 H200SMX5 with a total of 282GB GPU VRAM we started with the first run, using a 3-billion-parameter model.
 However, iwe did not observe the desired emergent behaviour of rasoning to com to a concolusion, as it primarily optimized for the critic score, and basically hacked the reward fuction.
 We had assigned 0.3 for structure reward and 0.7 for content reward.
 The model realized it could easily achieve the structure reward by producing the correct grid size and the correct format using output brackets ($"<output></output>"$) aand a nested array.
 It heavily optimized for this, resulting in a completely fixed and ineffective thinking pattern—essentially useless and utter nonsense, as shown in the display below.

-#figure(
+#figure(caption: [Mean Critic Rewards Left and Models Response Length right for the first traing run with a 3B model @hausen2025tinyzero],

-  image("../assets/screenshots/example_tokenization_4.png", width: 90%)
+  image("../assets/screenshots/train_1.png", width: 100%)
 )

 #figure(
-  caption: "Exmaple of Local Minimum thinking pattern", sourcecode[```
+  caption: "Exmaple of Local Minimum thinking pattern.
+This pattern was present in all outputs of the model", sourcecode[```
 <think>
 Let me solve this step by step.
 1. I'll compare the input and output for each example.
 2. I'll look for common patterns in the number changes.
 3. I'll try to find the transformation pattern.
 4. I'll apply that pattern to the test input.